Sbagni/UFO_javascript/README.md

 * There is  column for `date/time`, `city`, `state`, `country`, `shape`, and `comment`.

 * Used a date form in HTML document and wrote JavaScript code that  listened for events and search through the `date/time` column to find rows that match user input.

+Click on this link to find more https://sbagni.github.io/UFO_javascript/